 Should I dilute my essential oils?
-The issue of diluting essential oils is the source of much confusion.
+It is a question often asked.
+And the issue of diluting essential oils is the source of much confusion.

-Essential oils are extremely concentrated natural substances and dilution is an important consideration to ensure that we are using them safely and effectively as well as making sure we are not wasting them.
+Essential oils are extremely concentrated natural substances.
+Dilution is an important consideration to ensure that we are using them safely and effectively.
+It also helps to make sure we are not wasting them.

 When people talk about diluting essential oils they are usually talking about diluting them into a carrier oil such as grapeseed or sweet almond.
 However strictly speaking there are many uses where we are technically diluting the oil, although no carrier oil comes into equation at all.
 For example, when you inhale an essential oil (even from a bottle) you are technically breathing in a diluted essential oil as the essential oil molecules mix with the air that you breathe in.

 However for the purposes of this blog post, I am going to look specifically at the practice of diluting essential oils in a carrier oil.